jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

         (unpack $ DB._content msg)
     ) messages
 ```
-here we convert the database user and database message, to the 'api' user and
+here we convert the database user and database message, to the 'API' user and
-'api' messages.
+'API' messages.
 The reason we need to do this is because our database data structure does not
-implement toJSON.
+implement `toJSON`.
 Also the database structure has extra information such as the primary key which
-we may want to hide from api clients.
+we may want to hide from API clients.

 # Execute!
 To run the program we use: